|

 his wife into discontinuance with the legal separation

-action in a scheme to defraud the defendant out
+action in a scheme to

 of his legal fee by